rocket-pool/docs.rocketpool.net/readme.md

 If you want to test this locally, follow the next few steps:

-- Clone this repo eg: `git clone git@github.com:rocket-pool/docs.rocketpool.net.git ./rpdocs`
+- Clone this repo eg: `git clone git@github.com:rocket-pool/docs.rocketpool.net.git`
-- Move into the directory: `cd rpdocs`
+- Move into the directory: `cd docs.rocketpool.net`
 - Install dependencies using: `bun install` or `yarn install`
 - Run the dev server which will create the site and update automatically when you make changes: `yarn dev` or `bun run dev`
 - Go to `http://localhost:5173/` in your browser to view the site.